der-grosse/r6-strats/README.md

 ### Editor

-- add layout assets to editor
 - add websocket for live updates to enable collaborative editing
 - click and drag for selecting mulptiple elements at once
 - add default color to operators since they might not be easily visible otherwise
 - make doors, windows and walls clickable to easily add assets
 - edit attributes of multiple assets at once
+- add toggle for floors of map
 - add new map blueprints
-- add toggle for floors of map
 - zoom slider
 - scroll bars when zoomed in
 - make notes / upload screenshots for specific assets